eprei/Rainfall_J/level0/walkthrough.md

 0x8048ed9 <main+25>:    cmp    eax, 0x1a7              ; 0x1a7 == 423
 0x8048ede <main+30>:    jne    0x8048f58 <main+152>    ; jump away on mismatch
 ```
 If the comparison succeeds, execution flows through several calls (format string, banner, `system("/bin/sh")`).
-Otherwise the jump discards us.
+Otherwise, the jump discards us.

 ## 2. Vulnerability Analysis
 1. No validation is performed on the integer except the equality check.
-2. `atoi` accepts decimal strings only; any other base will fail the comparison.
+2. `atoi` parses decimal strings (ignoring leading whitespace and signs); hexadecimal or octal prefixes will cause it to
+return 0.
-3. Providing `423` makes `cmp` succeed, so the `jne` is not taken and we stay on the privileged branch.
+3. Providing `423` makes `cmp` succeed, so the `jne` is not taken, and we stay on the privileged branch.

 ## 3. Exploitation